pitt-crc/kubernetes-tutorial/README.md

 ## System Setup

-The following section provides instructions for setting up a development Kubernetes environment.
-These instructions are not suitable for building a production ready system.
+The following section provides instructions for setting up a development Kubernetes environment and are not suitable for building a production ready system.
 Command line examples are written for an x86 system running [Rocky Linux 9](https://rockylinux.org/).
-Links are provided to alternative installation instructions for other system configurations.
+Links are provided to alternative instructions for other system configurations.

 For this tutorial, you will need the following software stack available on your machine: